Last Updated on May 10, 2022 by Rei Garnet

-The number one reason why two male rabbits fight is because of hormonally related aggression due to the fact that one or both rabbits are not neutered.
+The number one reason why two male rabbits fight is because of hormone related aggression.
+This usually happens when one or both rabbits are not neutered.

 The male rabbit is territorial.

-If there’s one thing you can count on when owning two male rabbits, is they will be territorial at some point.
+If there’s one thing you can count on when owning two male rabbits, it’s that they will be territorial at some point.
 Rabbits, especially male rabbits, need their own personal space.

-If your planning on keeping two rabbits in one space, even if they are brothers, make sure that your place is big enough for them to have their own personal space.
+If you’re planning on keeping two rabbits in one space, even if they are brothers, make sure that your place is big enough for them to have their own personal space.